 On the right hand side we can see that the star is inside the hexagon.
 This tells us that, like the square, the star will originally have been above the hexagon.
 So the answer is C.

 This time the relationship is moving horizontally.
 The heart has moved inside the square and the shading has reversed.
 Re. the hexagon and the star, this tells us that we are looking for a black shaded star and a hollow hexagon.
 The only option that matches this is C.

-Other standardised test CAT4 Resources
+RECOMMENDED FREE test CAT4 Resources

 We now focus on GL Assessment’s CAT4 test specifically: